Survey and Experiments on Mental Disorder Detection via Social Media: From Large Language Models and RAG to Agents: Methodologies for Mental Disorder Detection across Clinical Categories

-Overall, these studies illustrate the evolving role of LLMs and deep learning in mental health research.
-While pre-trained models such as BERT and MentaLLaMA\cite{yang2024mentallama} continue to show high accuracy in depression detection, direct classification using LLMs remains unreliable due to inconsistencies in cue-based approaches.
-LLMs like GPT have been fine-tuned with natural conversation as one of the optimization goals but have not yet demonstrated strong performance for specific tasks such as classification prediction.
-Most research has used these LLMs to perform auxiliary tasks like annotation and data enhancement, leaving specific task execution to other models.
-However, LLMs like GPT also contribute by providing explanations for predictions, which enhances the interpretability of results, making the process more transparent and clinically meaningful.
-Future research should focus on refining domain-specific LLMs, integrating multimodal, long-range data, and improving interpretability for real-world clinical applications.
-Hybrid systems combining LLM-based annotation, data augmentation, and pre-trained models show promise in improving both accuracy and interpretability, offering a more reliable and interpretable approach to mental health analysis.
+These studies illustrate the evolving role of LLMs and deep learning in mental health research.
+While pre-trained models, such as BERT and MentaLLaMA, continue to demonstrate high accuracy in depression detection, direct classification using LLMs remains unreliable due to inconsistencies in cue-based approaches.
+LLMs like GPT have been fine-tuned with natural conversation as one of the optimization goals, but have not yet demonstrated strong performance for specific tasks such as classification prediction.
+Most research has utilized these LLMs to perform auxiliary tasks, such as annotation and data enhancement, while reserving specific task execution for other models.
+Moreover, LLMs like GPT also contribute by providing explanations for predictions, which enhances the interpretability of results, making the process more transparent and clinically meaningful.